Data Processing Agreement

 Article 6.
 Security

 6.1.
-Processor will endeavour to undertake sufficient technical and organisational measures with regard to the processing of personal data against loss or any form of unlawful processing (such as unauthorised access, impairment, alteration or provision of the personal data).
+Processor will take appropriate technical and organizational measures with regard to the processing of personal data against loss or any form of unlawful processing (such as unauthorised access, impairment, alteration or provision of the personal data).

 6.2.
 Processor does not guarantee that the security is effective under all circumstances.
 If an explicitly defined security measure is not included in the Processing Agreement, Processor will endeavour to provide security of a level that is, given the state of the technology, the sensitivity of the personal data and the cost of the security, not unreasonable.